. The key forces acting upon Aged Care in 2022 and beyond

 Brett Beattie ESTIA HEALTH … David Tran RSL … Chris Heptonstall UNITING CARE

 A reliable supply of high-quality nursing staff is perhaps the most important direct category in the aged care and health sector.
 So the importance of a reputable and sustainable staffing agency sector in meeting the workforce needs of Aged Care providers is often mission critical – as Covid demonstrated.
 But the benefits and risks involved in the procurement of agency staffing is not always obvious and can vary – this presentation will draw upon lessons learned from the Surge Workforce Program, a framework designed by the RCSA and funded by the Commonwealth Government to fill critical shifts across the aged care sector during COVID-19.

 .
 Event welcome and housekeeping II

-The particular focus for SAH included new competitive arrangements, understanding end to end supply chain risks and a detailed SRM strategy.
+The particular focus for SAH included new competitive arrangements, understanding end to end supply chain risks and working with suppliers and industry partners.

-The new state-wide distribution centre to open in September 2021 will enable further improvements to the overall supply chain underpinned with improved systems and extensive staff training programmes.
+The new custom built state-wide distribution centre which opened in October 2021 will enable further improvements to the overall supply chain.

 This case study will highlight the learning points from an investment in supply side investment for patient benefit.